 If you fear losing joint or legal custody of your child because your ex was the primary breadwinner and you are having trouble finding a job, affordable housing, and adequate health care, you should hire a lawyer who specializes in child custody issues.
 You need not lose custody of your child because of reduced circumstances.
 Alimony and child support payments are part of the divorce settlement.
 Your lawyer will have the law on their side as they negotiate with the legal counsel of the other party to reach an agreement that will help you raise your child in a safe and reasonably comfortable environment.

 As the years pass, you and your ex will meet new people and may eventually remarry.
 The individuals you marry may have children of their own.
 This will complicate things.
 However, it does not change your right to be a parent to your child.
 New relationships develop, but parental rights remain the same.

 Good will from you and your ex will allow both of you to adjust to the new realities of your respective family lives.
 You may make a verbal agreement to change the terms of the child custody agreement—especially the visitation schedule.
 This happens all the time.
 However, you should get the agreed changes in writing.
 And you will need the aid and insight of your lawyer to modify the child custody settlement.
 This will help protect you against a charge of violating the agreement.

 Contact a Skilled Family Law Attorney About Child Custody and Visitation in Ogden

-Child custody is a complex area of law which requires both the skill and sensitivity that the attorneys at our Ogden family law firm possess.
+Child custody and parental rights are a complex area of law which requires both the skill and sensitivity that the attorneys at our Ogden family law firm possess.
 Contact us today at the Kaufman, Nichols & Kaufman to discuss your case.